 - ¾ cup (130g) roughly chopped vegan chocolate or chocolate chips

 - ½ cup (120g) thick scoopable canned coconut cream

 - Preheat the oven to 180°C (350°F).
 Brush a bundt tin with melted vegan butter or oil then lightly dust it with cocoa powder.

 To make the cake:

 - Add the flour, sugar, baking powder, baking soda and salt to a large bowl.
 Mix until combined.
-Add the milk, oil and apple cider vinegar and mix until just combined.
+Add the milk, oil and apple cider vinegar and mix until just combined (some lumps are fine).
 Do not overmix the batter as you'll need to mix it again.